 A highlight of his work in the complex field of energy law was a combination rate case that resulted in a $100 million annual increase in revenues for a major utility in Kentucky.
 For the largest private water organization in the U.S., he provided representation in merger and divestiture proceedings before state utility regulatory authorities.

 A notable example of his strengths as a litigator on behalf of entities in the equine industry was his success in opposing an injunction to prevent the implementation of cutting-edge horse racing medication regulations in Kentucky.
 Another significant case involved his representation of a racing regulatory agency in Kentucky that led to a decision by the court to uphold the constitutionality of a claiming race regulation.

 For his many accomplishments over the course of his decades-long career at SKO, Bob was AV Preeminent® Peer Review Rated by Martindale-Hubbell®.
 He was also recognized by Best Lawyers in America® and Kentucky Super Lawyers®.

 Jerry Jamgotchian v.
 Kentucky Horse Racing Commission, et al., Civil Action No. 11-CI-01047 (Franklin Circuit Court)

 SKO represented the Kentucky Horse Racing Commission in a dormant commerce clause challenge filed against it by a thoroughbred owner regarding an industry-standard regulation pertaining to the purchase of horses in claiming races.
-SKO successfully argued the case before the Kentucky Supreme Court.
-In May 2016, the Kentucky Supreme Court affirmed the Kentucky Court of Appeals in the Commission’s favor in a unanimous published opinion.
+SKO successfully argued the case before the Kentucky Supreme Court and the Court ruled in the Commission’s favor in a unanimous published opinion.